Silvinecoder/igdb-proxyapi/README.md

-Index.js File:
+Index.js file:

-The index.js is the starting point and endpoint, within the endpoint we call the API
+The Index.js is the starting point and endpoint, within the endpoint we call the API

 We first import Express and env